 1st, 2nd, and 3rd in each category will receive a certificate, as well as being promoted on phyff.com and on social media.
 This also applies to the special category awards.
 Each of the major awards will receive prizes to be announced soon.

-All movies must have begun production while the students involved were of high school age, including the summer before freshman year and the summer after senior year.
-Writing and pre-production may be earlier.
+All movies must have finished production while the students involved were of high school age, including the summer before freshman year and the summer after senior year of high school.

 Primary positions for writers, directors, crew, and post-production must be within the specified age range.
 Only secondary roles (such as talent) may be from outside the age bracket.
 Otherwise, the film will be ineligible for consideration.

 Minimal adult help is allowed.
 This means adults may advise or demonstrate with the goal of teaching.
 Adults may drive, help secure equipment and locations, or cater for longer shoots.

 All music copyright, talent, and location releases must be submitted with each entry.
 Best Original Score award will only be considered for original musical scores written specifically for this entry.

 Accurate and complete credits are required on-screen and on-file.